moatboy/moatboy.github.io/docs/PANW.md

 * **Bull case**:  Assume a 25% probability that revenue and margin will surprise positively.
 In such case, assume PANW will grow at 20% and deliver margin of 25%.
 This bull case leads to a valuation of $70 Billion.
 * **Base case**: Assume a 50% probability that revenue and margin will remain as projected.

+{: .note }
-Weighting the valuations accordingly leads to a weighted average valuation of $57.4 billion, rounded to $47.4 Billion due to our pessimistic outlook. {: .note}
+Weighting the valuations accordingly leads to a weighted average valuation of $57.4 billion, rounded to $47.4 Billion due to our pessimistic outlook.
 <br>

 **Conclusion:**